 Is there any advantage to setting my thermostat fan to “ON” so the fan runs constantly?

 First, you get constant filtering of the air in your home.
-The other is that because the air is moving, you have a more even temperature throughout at the same time making sure your filters are changed monthly for the air to flow properly.
+Secondly, because the air is moving, you have a more even temperature throughout.
+At the same time making sure your filters are changed monthly for the air to flow properly.

 06/ What size…..?